adobe-target/slate/source/index.html.md

 ## Overview
 Adobe Target lets your application make mbox calls from any browser, mobile device, or even another server.
 The Server Side delivery API is specifically designed to integrate Adobe Target with any server side platform that makes HTTP/s calls.
 You can use the API to integrate your custom application with Target.
-This is especially valuable for organizations that want to deliver targeting to a non-browser based, IoT device such as a connected TV, kiosk, or in-store digital screen.
+This is especially valuable for organizations that want to deliver targeting to a non-browser based IoT device, such as a connected TV, kiosk, or in-store digital screen.
 This API implements existing mbox features in a RESTful manner.
 This API does not process cookies or redirect calls.

 ## Authentication